-I found these spicy little grilled shrimp appetizers in a food magazine a couple years ago and I've made them several times, every time someone comments on how great everything tastes together.
+I've made these spicy little grilled shrimp appetizers several times now and every time someone comments on how the flavors really work well together.

 It's as easy as threading red onion, spicy Chorizo sausage and jumbo shrimp on a small skewer, season lightly, grill and enjoy.